Nell Soto

 Nell Soto (June 18, 1926 – February 26, 2009) was an American politician.
 Soto represented the 61st Assembly district (including parts of Los Angeles and San Bernardino Counties and the cities of Ontario, Pomona, Chino and Montclair) from 1998 to 2000 and again from 2006 to 2008.
 She served two terms as a state senator for the 32nd district from 2000 to 2006.

 Soto served on the Pomona city council from 1986 until 1998.
 Soto also served on the South Coast Air Quality Management District.
 She was the first Latina from the San Gabriel Valley to be elected to that position.
 In 2006, she authored legislation that included expansion of the Nell Soto Teacher Involvement program, improving foster care licensing, and improving welfare to work programs.

 Soto was married to Phil Soto, a pioneering Latino politician in California's history.
-Soto died February 26, 2009, after months of declining health.
+Soto died on February 26, 2009, after months of declining health.